Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: Introduction

-\textbf{Contribution 1}: We perform an extensive ablation study on $\DSAC$.
-Our results demonstrate that by simply disabling the entropy regularization in the critic update (corresponding to using a hard Bellman operator for policy evaluation) and keeping all other components (entropy regularized soft actor update, automatic entropy tuning) fixed, yields a stable variant of $\DSAC$.
-The resulting variant does not require double $Q$-learning, does not introduce any additional hyper-parameters and is competitive with $\DQN$ across various Atari games (see~\cref{fig:dsac-vs-dqn-20-games-m-1}).
-Alternatively, we find that $\DSAC$ with a carefully tuned (on a per-game basis) entropy coefficient in the critic can also attain similar performance as $\DQN$.
-Hence, we conclude that the entropy coefficient in the critic update substantially impacts the empirical performance of $\DSAC$.
+\textbf{Contribution 1}: Our extensive ablation study shows that critic entropy substantially impacts the empirical performance of $\DSAC$.
+In particular, disabling the entropy regularization in the critic update (i.e., using the standard Bellman operator for policy evaluation) while keeping all other components (entropy-regularized soft actor update, automatic entropy tuning) fixed yields a stable variant of $\DSAC$.
+This variant does not require double $Q$-learning or additional hyperparameters, and significantly outperforms the default $\DSAC$ across Atari games (see~\cref{fig:dsac-vs-dqn-20-games-m-1}).
+Furthermore, in~\cref{sec:experiments} (Conclusion 1), we show that this method also outperforms prior $\DSAC$ variants~\citep{xu2021target, zhou2022revisiting} on Atari, including hard-exploration games.

-In order to explain the good empirical performance of the proposed $\DSAC$ variant, and to systematically design related algorithms, it is necessary to develop a more general approach.
-Prior works~\citep{vieillard2020leverage,xiao2022convergence} have proposed actor-critic frameworks in the discrete action setting.
-While \citet{vieillard2020leverage} show that $\SAC$ falls within their general framework, the proposed $\DSAC$ variant can not be captured by this framework.
-In particular, in~\citet{vieillard2020leverage}, the actor and critic entropy is closely coupled, and the framework cannot support using entropy regularization asymmetrically (e.g. entropy regularization for actor, but not for the critic).
-On the other hand,~\citet{xiao2022convergence} propose a policy gradient framework and analyze the actor objective in $\SAC$.
-However, they assume that the $Q$ functions are estimated using a black-box procedure, and do not instantiate the critic update.
+In order to systematically design and study algorithms related to $\DSAC$, it is necessary to develop a more general approach.
+Prior works~\citep{vieillard2020leverage,xiao2022convergence} have proposed such actor-critic frameworks in the discrete-action setting.
+While \citet{vieillard2020leverage} show that the discrete extension of $\SAC$ falls within their framework, our proposed $\DSAC$ variant can not be captured by it.
+In particular, in~\citet{vieillard2020leverage}, the actor and critic entropy are closely coupled, and the framework cannot support using entropy regularization asymmetrically (e.g. entropy regularization for actor, but not for the critic).
+On the other hand,~\citet{xiao2022convergence} propose a policy gradient framework and analyze the actor objective in $\DSAC$.
+However, they assume that $Q$ is estimated via a black-box procedure and do not instantiate the critic update.